Maximilien-Bielsa/maximilien-bielsa.github.io/_pages/seminars.md

 ## Past Presentations

-* **University Of Delaware Departmental Job Talk**
+* **University of Delaware Departmental Job Talk**
   * Presenting: “Another Baby Boom?
 How Same-Sex Marriage and the Affordable Care Act Increased Births in the US”
+  * When: 10/18/2024
+  * Where: The University of Delaware

+* **AEA CSQIEP weekly seminar**
+  * Presenting: “Another Baby Boom?
+How Same-Sex Marriage and the Affordable Care Act Increased Births in the US”
+  * When: 12/10/2024
+  * Where: Virtually via Zoom

+* **University of Delaware Economics Brown Bag Lunch**
+  * Presenting: “Another Baby Boom?
+How Same-Sex Marriage and the Affordable Care Act Increased Births in the US”
-  * When: 10/18/2024, 12:00 pm ET
+  * When: 11/20/2024
-  * Where: The University of Delaware, Purnell Hall Room 450
+  * Where: The University of Delaware